What is Stakeholder Management?

 - Medium: Stakeholder with a significant interest in, but a lower level of power to affect the project.

 - Low: Stakeholder with little ability to affect the project.

 A well-functioning grievance mechanism provides a transparent, credible, and fair process to all parties.
 It enhances outcomes and gives people the satisfaction that their complaints have been heard, even if the outcome is less than optimal.

 A good complaint handling process helps build trust as part of the broader community relations activities and contributes to the overall success of the company’s social performance.

-We're always happy to share our knowledge and expertise.
-Get in touch and let us know what your think of the resources on this page.
-If your are interested in some advice, having us create more useful resources, or to find out more about the terrific software we have created for public consultation, please get in touch!
+We’re always happy to share our knowledge and expertise.
+Get in touch and let us know what you think of the resources on this page.
+If you are interested in some advice, having us create more useful resources, or to find out more about the terrific software we have created for public consultation, please get in touch!